 Surfing at Compton Bay

-Compton Bay is the best place for surfing on the Isle of Wight, with good beach access from our three car parks (pay-and-display but free to National Trust members).
+Compton Bay is the best place for surfing on the Isle of Wight, with good beach access from our three car parks (pay-and-display but free to National Trust members - please remember to scan your card).

 Lying on the southern shore of the Isle of Wight, the shallow bay receives good waves from the prevailing south westerly winds.